-Visitors to the Côte d'Azur are often surprised to discover that many of the beaches here are pebble beaches.
-Distant or ariel shots of the gorgeous bays around the Nice area don't show such detail, though it is thanks to these pale grey stones that the water is such a piercing, vibrant blue (hence the "Azure" Coast).
+Visitors to the Côte d’Azur are often surprised to discover that many of the beaches here are pebble beaches.
+Distant or arial shots of the gorgeous bays around the Nice area don’t show such detail, though it is thanks to these pale grey stones that the water is such a piercing, vibrant blue (hence the “Azure” Coast).
+And it is here that every year a most unlikely international competition takes place.